-Internet Banking one of the first technology started at the initial stages of Digital Payments system in India.
+Internet Banking one of the first technology started at the initial stages of the Digital payment system in India.
 All the commercial banks and recently launched Payment Banks in India have their own internet banking portal.
 Some Banks have integrated so many things in their internet banking portal that you can complete your every banking tasks from the NetBanking portal.
-You can find internet banking option at every Payment Gateway in India.
+You can find an internet banking option at every Payment Gateway in India.
 Here’s the list of some Banks which has the best internet banking portal in India

 - ICICI Bank